andreshg112/laravel-auditing-notifications/README.md

 If you have some microservices and want to have centralized auditing, this could be helpful.

+## Requirements

+-   PHP >= 7.1
+-   Laravel >= 5.2 && < 5.8

 ## Installation

 ### Step 1

+> This package depends on [owen-it/laravel-auditing:^8.0](https://github.com/owen-it/laravel-auditing) and [lab123it/aws-sns:dev-master](https://github.com/lab123it/aws-sns), so you have to install and configure them first in order to make this work.

 You can install the package via composer:

 ```bash
 composer require andreshg112/laravel-auditing-notifications
 ```

-> This package depends on [owen-it/laravel-auditing:^8.0](https://github.com/owen-it/laravel-auditing) and [lab123it/aws-sns:dev-master](https://github.com/lab123it/aws-sns), so you have to install and configure them first in order to make this work.

 ### Step 2